pscally1005/pscally1005.github.io/_posts/misc/nutrition/trap_foods/2024-08-01-trap-breakfast.markdown

 <div id='oats' class='table-of-contents'></div>
 <br><i><font size='+2'>Oatmeal</font></i><br>
 &emsp;Okay so you've gotten past cereal, but surley oatmeal is safe right?
 Think again.
-Oats can be a great addition to your diet: they're a whole grain, high in <a href='/misc/fiber'>fiber</a> low <a href='/misc/fats'>fat</a>, versatile, delicious, and gluten free.
+Oats can be a great addition to your diet: they're a whole grain, high in <a href='/misc/fiber'>fiber</a> low <a href='/misc/fats'>fat</a>, versatile, delicious, and <a href='/misc/gluten'>gluten free</a>.
 They also contain a fair bit of <a href='/misc/nutrient-alphabet#M'>manganese</a> and <a href='/misc/iron'>iron</a>, and are rich in antioxidants.
 It even boasts about being "heart healthy" (so does cereal) on the box.
 So what's the problem?

 <center><img src='/assets/Misc/Nutrition/Trap/oatmeal.jpg' alt='' class='larger-image'></center>
 &emsp;The main issue isn't with oatmeal, but how it's prepared.
 I'm mainly talking about <a href='https://amzn.to/4dWhEiZ'>flavored packets</a> of oatmeal here, like ones in the image above.
 Unfortunately, these are really no different nutritionally from a bowl of sugary cereal; it's just warm now.
 These packets are loaded with added sugars.
 When it comes to oatmeal for breakfast, make it yourself from plain oats, and sweeten it with fruit and a small amount of maple syrup or honey if desired.
 Also add some healthy <a href='/misc/fats'>fats</a> like chopped <a href='/misc/nuts'>nuts</a> or nut butter, and some <a href='/misc/protein'>protein</a> with yogurt or protein powder (or both!)